can-ates/fasting/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project utilizes native input field with time type.
-Since different browsers and devices handle time input, experiences may vary.
+Since some browsers and devices handle time input differently, experiences may vary.
 It works best on Desktop and Chrome.